 Controls and Use

 There is only one button included and that is the universal power button which sits atop the machine, and illuminates in corresponding colors depending on what type of task is being carried out.

-There is quite a series of them and the manual goes into more detail further.
-From what I can see, green indicates simple functions being carried out like preheating water, brewing, etc., orange lights appear with semi-regular tasks like descaling, adn red lights appear only when an error is run into.
+There is quite a series of them; From what I can see, green indicates simple functions being carried out like preheating water, brewing, etc., orange lights appear with semi-regular tasks like descaling, and red lights appear only when an error is run into.

 Whether you are using the small capsules for espresso or the larger size one for specialty drinks, you can be assured of a guesswork-free experience due to the bar-code technology of the respective capsules.
-Look at the rim of the capsule to see what i mean about bar-code technology…very reminiscent of the Tassimo T20.
+It’s.very reminiscent of the Tassimo T20.

 As the consumer you may need to be extra careful when removing the water tank as it requires an “up and out” movement to dislodge it….when replacing it, take care that you hear the “click” in place.

 Another distinctive feature about the Vertuo Plus is the fact that the brew head and chamber area is motorized.
 To open, simply press the chrome lever in front once and the brew head automatically raises all the way to allow you to insert your coffee capsule and close it.